hanseljulio/MyOwnStack/README.md

    * pop()
      * This function will remove a value
    * peek()
-     * This function will return the value of an index
+     * This function will return the value of the first index of data of data type E
    * length()
      * This function will return the length of the instantiated array
    * isEmpty()